nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 Some of the Great Houses have forsaken ties of sector and system, relinquishing their terrestrial holdings.
 Instead, over the centuries, these Navigator Houses have taken wholly to the stars to become wanderers and gypsies, their lines preserved on vast fleets of ships constantly on the move.
 To be part of a Nomadic House is to be born between the stars and spurn the life of a dirt dweller.
 It is also this long term exposure to both the void and the Immaterium that hones the skills of Navigators from Nomadic Houses, giving them an understanding of space and warp second to none.

-Some Nomadic Houses known to travel the Expanse include Term’L, Xan’Tai and Aleene.
+Some Nomadic Houses known to travel the Expanse include Term'L, Xan'Tai and Aleene.

 A Navigator character that belongs to a Nomadic House gains the following benefits: